US Fulbright Logo

 ETAs may also be involved in special projects designed by the regional co-sponsor or the school.
 ETAs do not assume full teaching responsibility (they are not the main classroom teacher) and should be prepared to: assist in the design of motivational activities, promote oral communication; and introduce American culture at cross-curricular events.

 All schools are placed in the Canary Islands.
 There are eight islands that form two provinces: Santa Cruz (Tenerife, La Palma, La Gomera and El Hierro) and Las Palmas (Gran Canaria, Lanzarote, Fuerteventura, and La Graciosa.)
 Some of the schools are located in cities and others in small rural areas; some are located on larger islands, such as Tenerife (894,636 inhabitants) and Gran Canaria (850,390 inhabitants); while others are located in smaller towns, villages, and islands, such as El Hierro (10,162 inhabitants) or La Graciosa (750 inhabitants).
 Depending on the number of students in each school, ETAs should be prepared to teach in one or two different schools placed in the same location or in a location nearby.
-Specific school placements will not be finalized until after the grant has been accepted.
+Specific locations and school placements will not be finalized until after the grant has been accepted.

 Comunidad de Madrid ETAs: ETAs will assist teaching staff at secondary schools for up to 16 classroom hours per week, plus up to an additional 2 hours per week for planning and coordination meetings.
 Additionally, Global Classrooms (Model UN) preparation requires attendance at regular training sessions.